ZohaibSattarDataAI/Machine-Learning-From-Scratch/README.md

-# 🤖 Machine Learning From Scratch
+# 🤖 Machine Learning From Scratch scikit learn

 Welcome to **Machine Learning From Scratch** — a comprehensive, beginner-friendly, and professional repository containing classic **Machine Learning algorithms** implemented in two ways: